Preface

 Think about how to intelligently debug and test your program.
 Running immediately on the entire input gives you little insight on whether it is working (unless it is way off).
 To do this create separate memory tests (you can see the text format above) to ensure cache size, cache associativity, block size, and miss penalty are functioning correctly.
 You do not need to turn them in, but they will help tremendously.

 Speed matters.
-These simulations should take less than a couple minutes (actually, much less) on an unloaded machine.
+These simulations should take less than a couple minutes (actually, much less) on an unloaded computer.
 If it is taking much more than that, do yourself a favor and think about what you are doing inefficiently.

 Submission